 Deliver Unit 1 in Semester 2 and Unit 2 in Semester 1 in the following year

-Schools can apply to offer VCE VM Unit 3 in Semester 2 and then Unit 4 in Semester 1 the following year.
-This can be facilitated through the VCAA’s process currently called the Northern Hemisphere Timetable program (NHT).
+Schools can apply to offer mid-year entry to VCE VM Unit 3 in Semester 2 and, subsequently, Unit 4 in Semester 1 the following year.

 Extended delivery

-Deliver a single VCE VM unit across more than a semester, including commencing during a semester and continuing in the next semester
+Deliver a single VCE VM unit across more than a semester

 Extended delivery options include: